The impact of media is a growing topic of research. And for good reason.

-Recent studies have linked television to the over-stimulation of an infant’s brain, leading to the development of Attention-Deficit/Hyperactivity Disorder (ADHD) in young children.
+Recent studies on the impact of media have linked television to the over-stimulation of an infant’s brain, leading to the development of Attention-Deficit/Hyperactivity Disorder (ADHD) in young children.

 While studies found exposure to rapid image changes harmful to young children, they also found cognitive stimulation to be helpful.
 What is cognitive stimulation?
 When we read to children, sing with them, and take them to museums, we increase their abilities to think and process information.
 This type of stimulation makes children less likely to develop inattention difficulties later in their school lives.